nodejs/node/doc/api/child_process.md

 * {integer}

-The `subprocess.exitcode` property indicates the exit code of the child process.
+The `subprocess.exitCode` property indicates the exit code of the child process.
-If the child process is still running, the field will be null.
+If the child process is still running, the field will be `null`.

 ### `subprocess.kill([signal])`
 <!-- YAML